Teaching and training

 GP Registrars are qualified Doctors who have already worked in a number of hospital departments (specialties) before entering General Practice, but who need further experience of working in General Practice, as well as passing further exams, before they are able to become members of the Royal College of General Practitioners.
 Each GP Registrar works at the practice for either 6 or 12 months at a time.

-We also support training of Foundation Doctors.
-These are also qualified Doctors who have previously worked in local hospitals and are now getting experience of working at a GP surgery before they decide which area of medicine they wish to specialise in.
+We also support the training of Foundation Doctors.
+These are qualified Doctors who have previously worked in local hospitals and gain valuable experience of working at a GP surgery before they decide which area of medicine they wish to specialise in.
 Each Foundation Doctor works at the practice for 4 months.

 We also teach medical students from the University of Bristol across both sites.
 Medical students may ask to join you in a consultation with your Doctor or other health care professional or conduct supervised consultations themselves.
 These sessions have a really positive and long lasting impact on our student's education.